 As well as the physical measures in place, a key part of our outbreak prevention and control plan involves early awareness of any symptoms, and supporting our community to promptly and closely follow government regulations.

 This page includes information on what staff and students should do if they experience Covid-19 symptoms.

 If you experience symptoms of Covid-19, you should take the following steps as promptly as possible:

 - ISOLATE yourself from others

 If you think another student or member of staff might have symptoms, you should encourage them to do the same.

 Completing the reporting form or using the helpline sends an automated alert through to the relevant support teams.
-This means we can take prompt action to request any additional cleaning, notify household members and provide support.
+This means we can take prompt action to request any additional cleaning, notify possible close contacts and provide support.
 This also means we will have early awareness of possible and confirmed cases, and can put in place additional measures if needed.

 What will be happening in the background once I notify the University?

 Support for self-isolating students in halls will be led by the hall manager.
-This will ensure meals are taken to the student's door, rooms are properly marked as 'no entry', and other household members are notified and supported to take appropriate measures.
+This will ensure meals, where appropriate, are taken to the student's door, rooms are properly marked as 'no entry', and others are supported to take appropriate measures if necessary.